COVID-19 pandemic in Samoa: 2022

+On 2 February, the Samoan government confirmed that a managed isolation breach occurred when a nurse and government driver left a managed isolation facility to visit an ATM.
+The Samoan government also confirmed that a nurse had tested positive for COVID-19, bringing the total number of positive cases in managed isolation to 31.
 On 18 March, Samoa reported 11 new cases including one community case reported the previous day.
 In response, the Samoan Cabinet activated its zoning policy as part of its National COVID-19 Plan; imposed Level 3 restrictions until 22 March.
 Under these restrictions, supermarkets, wholesale, small shops, pharmacies, fish and fresh produce markets, and restaurants were only allowed to operate between 8am to 2pm.

-July 2022

-On 27 August, the Samoan Prime Minister Fiame Naomi Mataafa announced that Samoa had lifted its two-year national COVID-19 state of emergency ahead of its planned reopening of the border on 1 August 2022.
+On 27 July, the Samoan Prime Minister Fiame Naomi Mataafa announced that Samoa had lifted its two-year national COVID-19 state of emergency ahead of its planned reopening of the border on 1 August 2022.
 She also confirmed that 93.6% of people aged 18 years and over, 92.4% of 12-17 year olds, and 91.4% of 5–11 year olds had been fully vaccinated against COVID-19.

-August 2022

 On 1 August, Samoa's border reopened to international travel.
-This announcement was welcomed by tourism operators, Samoa Tourism, and Samoa Airports Chief Silimana'i Ueta Solomona Jr. The first international flight to travel to Samoa following the lifting of border restrictions was a New Zealand Defence Force aircraft carrying a delegation of New Zealand political leaders, officials, civil society leaders, and journalists including Prime Minister Jacinda Ardern.
+This announcement was welcomed by tourism operators, Samoa Tourism, and Samoa Airports Chief Silimana'i Ueta Solomona Jr. The first international flight to travel to Samoa following the lifting of border restrictions was a New Zealand Defence Force aircraft carrying a delegation of New Zealand political leaders, officials, civil society leaders, and journalists including then Prime Minister Jacinda Ardern.